docsforadobe/premiere-scripting-guide/docs/sequence/componentparam.md

 #### Description

-The **component parameter** object represents a parameter associated with a component, applied to a [TrackItem object](../item/trackitem.md).
+The ComponentParam object represents a parameter associated with a component, applied to a [TrackItem object](../item/trackitem.md).

 !!! note
     For a developer working across different localizations, it's possible to find the corresponding keys by comparing ZStrings.